Angelina Jolie: UNHCR ambassadorship

-Jolie aimed to visit what she termed "forgotten emergencies," crises that media attention had shifted away from.
+Jolie aimed to visit what she termed "forgotten emergencies", crises that media attention had shifted away from.
 She became noted for traveling to war zones, such as Sudan's Darfur region during the Darfur conflict, the Syrian-Iraqi border during the Second Gulf War, where she met privately with U.S. troops and other multi-national forces, and the Afghan capital Kabul during the war in Afghanistan, where three aid workers were murdered in the midst of her first visit.
-To aid her travels, she began taking flying lessons in 2004 with the aim of ferrying aid workers and food supplies around the world.
+To aid her travels, she started to take flying lessons in 2004 with the aim of ferrying aid workers and food supplies around the world.
 Jolie acquired a pilot license in 2004; as of May 2014, she owns a Cirrus SR22 aircraft and a Cessna 208 Caravan aircraft.

 On April 17, 2012, after more than a decade of service as a UNHCR Goodwill Ambassador, Jolie was promoted to the rank of Special Envoy to High Commissioner António Guterres, the first to take on such a position within the organization.
 In her expanded role, she was given authority to represent Guterres and UNHCR at the diplomatic level, with a focus on major refugee crises.
 In the months following her promotion, she made her first visit as Special Envoy—her third over all—to Ecuador, where she met with Colombian refugees, and she accompanied Guterres on a week-long tour of Jordan, Lebanon, Turkey, and Iraq, to assess the situation of refugees from neighboring Syria.
 Since then, Jolie has been on over a dozen field missions around the world to meet with refugees and undertake advocacy on their behalf.

 Jolie resigned from the ambassadorship in December 2022.
 In her announcement, she pledged to continue to advocate for refugees.